The Generalizability Crisis Revisited

 According to Yarkoni, many psychological studies fail this basic test of construct validity, and it becomes even further separated from reality, as well as more costly, when more sophisticated techniques are involved - namely, brain imaging.
 This is a technology that usually costs anywhere from $500-$1000 per hour for an MRI scan, and a typical fMRI study can cost tens of thousands of dollars.
 Furthermore, fMRI is several steps removed from the underlying neural activity; the blood-oxygenation level dependent (BOLD) signal that is measured in an fMRI scan is an epiphenomenon of neural activity, requiring several assumptions about blood flow and neurovascular coupling that may not be completely accurate throughout the brain.

 On top of this, virtually all statistics used in psychological science rely on what is called Random Effects.
 This refers to the estimation of the mean and standard deviation of the population that we are drawing from, in order to generalize about the findings from our sample.
-Then, if the mean of the sample is sufficiently large, and the standard deviation sufficiently small, we calculate a p-value to quantify how likely is that we would have randomly drawn a sample with those statistics, if there were truly no effect in the population.
+Then, if the mean of the sample is sufficiently large, and the standard deviation sufficiently small, we calculate a p-value to quantify how likely it is that we would have randomly drawn a sample with those statistics, if there were truly no effect in the population.

 The rub is that the validity of the inference depends on the researcher’s assumption.
 For example, would this generalize to a different age group, testing site, or even slightly different stimuli?
 To illustrate a generalizable phenomenon, the Stroop task furnishes us with a good example.
 Originally designed to test whether subjects could override their habit of reading a word and respond to the color of the font instead, the Stroop task has been modified to encompass many different types of incongruency, such as direction, location, and emotion.
 Across all of these different variations, the underlying Stroop effect appears to hold: No matter what kind of task design or population you study, people tend to have more difficulty and commit more errors when responding to an incongruent stimulus as compared to a congruent one.